martinmhan/messaging-app-api/README.md

     - Encryption algorithm uses both a secret key and an initialization vector
   - Tests
     - Functional and unit tests for API and web socket server(85%+ coverage)
-    - Option to mock the database using a mock DAO that saves/reads records in memory
+    - Option to mock the database using a mock DAO that saves/reads records in memory for faster tests
-  - Code linting
+  - Code linting with pre-commit hooks via ESLint/Prettier
-    - ESLint and Prettier checks with pre-commit hooks
+  - Automated Tests via CircleCI

 ### TBD
   - Accompanying mobile client (iOS Swift)